RIFAN to produce 180,000 tonnes of rice from Bayelsa - Nigeria Today

 The Rice Farmers Association of Nigeria (RIFAN), Bayelsa chapter on Saturday, said it would produce no fewer than 180, 000 tonnes of rice from Ayamasa and Ofoni communities in the state annually.

-The Chairman of RIFAN, Mr Ezekiel Ogbianko, stated this in Ofoni, Sagbama Local Government Area of Bayelsa, that the association had acquired 10, 000 hectares of land in the areas.
+The Chairman of RIFAN, Ezekiel Ogbianko, told the News Agency of Nigeria (NAN) in Ofoni, Sagbama Local Government Area of Bayelsa, that the association had acquired 10, 000 hectares of land in the areas.

 Ayamasa, Ekeremor Local Government Area and Ofoni are known as Agrarian communities in Bayelsa, especially in fish farming and other crops like corn, okro, among others.